Home Pet Care Spaying and Neutering Dogs: The Importance and Benefits of Sterilisation

 Spaying is the removal of both ovaries and the entire uterus of a female dog.
 Professionals refer to it as a complete ovariohysterectomy.
 Spaying is also a very common surgery performed all across India and other countries for population control.

 Only licensed veterinarians can perform spaying.
-The dog is always under anaesthesia when the surgery is performed.
+The dog is always under anesthesia when the surgery is performed.
 The patient also receives prophylactic antibiotics and painkillers to aid in fast recovery.

-Sometimes, veterinarians, veterinary assistants and animal caregivers refer to both neutering and spaying of dogs as sterilisation of dogs.
+Sometimes, veterinarians, veterinary assistants, and animal caregivers refer to both neutering and spaying of dogs as sterilization of dogs.

 Should I spay or neuter my dog?